jpleunes/rcpspt-exact/README.md

 # SMT/SAT Encoder for Exact Solving of the RCPSP/t
-Encodes a problem instance into the [SMT2 language](http://smtlib.cs.uiowa.edu/language.shtml) or CNF (DIMACS format), for an exact solving approach for the RCPSP/t (Resource-Constrained Project Scheduling Problem with Time-Dependent Resource Capacities and Requests) using SAT solvers.
+Encodes a problem instance into the [SMT2 language](http://smtlib.cs.uiowa.edu/language.shtml) using the C API provided by Yices 2, or into CNF (DIMACS format).
+This facilitates exact solving of the RCPSP/t (Resource-Constrained Project Scheduling Problem with Time-Dependent Resource Capacities and Requests) using SAT solvers.

 ## Test Data
 Test instances that can be parsed by this implementation can be downloaded from http://www.om-db.wi.tum.de/psplib/newinstances.html.